 It existed by its lonesome for a few years as a placeholder for the day when my work allowed me to tweet freely.
-That day came three weeks ago, and I dove right in, applying all the Twitter knowledge I had stowed away.
+That day came when I had the privilege to join up with the Buffer team, and I dove right in, applying all the Twitter knowledge I had stowed away.
 And still, even with a running start, I had so much to learn.

 Knowledge seldom takes the place of experience.
 So while I muddled through my first few weeks on Twitter—experimenting and fiddling—I noticed the many things I could have only learned by doing.
 Here are the big ones.
 Call them Twitter tips for beginners.